Victor Chang Institute "Women Against Heart Disease" Lunch - The Shangri-La Hotel, Sydney - Thursday 16th August, 2018

 https://www.heartfoundation.org.au/Heart-health-education/Risk-factors-for-women

-Heart Disease is the single biggest killer of Australian Women.
+Heart Disease is the 2nd leading cause of death of Australian Women.
 It kills 3 times as many women than breast cancer.
 However awareness is still low, <40% of women know heart disease is the leading cause of death in women.

 Some worrying facts: